vlang/docs/README.md

 ![](./docs/images/screenshot.png)

-It is a simple generator creates multi-page page documentation from the original V [docs.md](https://github.com/vlang/v/blob/master/doc/docs.md)
+It is a simple generator creates multi-page documentation from the original V [docs.md](https://github.com/vlang/v/blob/master/doc/docs.md)

 If you need a convenient way to read the original V documentation,